judithbeadle/frontend-nanodegree-feedreader/README.md

-# Feed Reader Jasmin Testing
+# Feed Reader Jasmine Testing

 A JS testing project using the Jasmine framework